ocroz/wsl2-pres/transcript.md

 You all know the DevOps loop where we code, build, test, release, deploy, operate, monitor, then plan for new code changes.

-For more efficiency, people implement a Centralized CI/CD.
-To be even more efficient, it is wise to run the Centralized CI/CD locally too.
+To support this, most people implement a Centralized CI/CD.
+For more efficiency, it is wise to run the Centralized CI/CD locally too.
 Some people go even futher, and as soon as they saved their files, the Local CI/CD starts immediately.

 For those who are using GitLab CI/CD, you can look at [gitlab-ci-local](https://github.com/firecow/gitlab-ci-local) to run the Centralized CI/CD locally without effort.